 - Patient support groups.
 St. Jude has several patient support groups to help with emotional issues involved with having and caring for a child with a chronic illness.

-- Family-centered care and a Family Advisory Council to incorporate parents and patient perspectives in treatment decisions.
+- Patient family-centered care and a Family Advisory Council to incorporate parents and patient perspectives in treatment decisions.

 St. Jude also offers many online resources for children with blood disorders, their caregivers, teachers and families.
 These include: